apache/couchdb/nouveau/README.md

 * sorting on text and numbers (and combinations of fields)
 * classic lucene query syntax
 * count and range facets
-* cursor support for paginating efficiently through large results sets
+* bookmark support for paginating efficiently through large results sets
 * indexes automatically deleted if database is deleted (as long as nouveau is running!)
 * integration with ken
 * integration with mango